juxhouse/bela-resources/updaters/Java-Other.md

 Build your project into this structure:

-- `src/` directory containing your project source files.
+- `src` directory containing your project source files.
 - `.bela` directory where the update file will be created.
 - `target/classes` directory containing your compiled `.class` files.
 - `target/dependency` directory with the JAR files of your project dependencies.